bleacherreport/eslint-plugin-laws-of-the-game/lib/rules/no-unauthorized-global-properties.md

 This rule checks for the use of properties on the `global` object which are unrecognized.

 It defaults to allowing the set of properties which are in the core JavaScript language.
-It can be configured to additionally allow all properties available in browser context, Node context, or both, and allows further customization.
+It can be configured to additionally allow all properties available in browser context, Node context, or both, and allows further customization (via `permitted` / `denied` lists).

 ## Rule Details